 - minor updates to documentation and accountability measures.

-The GDPR will be retained in domestic law at the end of the transition period, but the UK will have the independence to keep the framework under review.
-The ‘UK GDPR’ will sit alongside an amended version of the DPA 2018.
-The government has published a ‘Keeling Schedule’ for the UK GDPR, which shows the planned amendments.
+The GDPR is retained in domestic law now the transition period has ended, but the UK has the independence to keep the framework under review.
+The ‘UK GDPR’ sits alongside an amended version of the DPA 2018.
+The government has published a ‘Keeling Schedule’ for the UK GDPR, which shows the amendments.

-The UK government intends that the UK GDPR will also apply to controllers and processors based outside the UK if their processing activities relate to:
+The UK GDPR also applies to controllers and processors based outside the UK if their processing activities relate to:

 - offering goods or services to individuals in the UK; or